NetworkAndSoftware/MinimalReactTemplate/05-redux-saga/README.md

-# 04-react-router
+# 05-redux-saga

 Adds:
-- react-router
-- react-bootstrap-router
-- connected-react-router
+- redux-saga

-This adds a menu bar on top that uses a react router that is connected to the redux store.

-Please note that I've dropped the public directory and moved the dist directory up. index.html now lives in the dist directory.
+This adds redux-saga middleware and calls several endpoints to display the weather forecast for your current location.